VkyM/Lnx/proxmo.md

 ## Problem i faced install proxmox
-1. problem:  proxmox is stuck on line "waiting for /dev" cause of advanced configuration of that PC AMD Ryzen.
+- problem 1:  proxmox is stuck on line "waiting for /dev" cause of advanced configuration of that PC AMD Ryzen.
-   remedy:   so i pass kernal parameters during install nomodeset acpi=off on end of line of strating with linux.
+- remedy 1:   so i pass kernal parameters during install nomodeset acpi=off on end of line of strating with linux.
 2. problem:  boot failed error.
    remedy:   I choose zfs(RAID 0) during partition of proxmox 8.4
 3. problem:  1 cpu is showed in proxmox Data center summary so i cant create segregate cpu for multiple vms